Nimisherpa3978/N-GATE/README.md

 Request status audit logging

 🎓 About the Project

 N-GATE was developed as a B.Sc.
-CSIT semester project to gain practical experience in web application development, database design, authentication, authorization, and e-governance concepts.
+CSIT semester project to gain practical experience in web application development, database design, authentication, authorization, CRUD operations, and e-governance concepts.

-The project is mainly focused on demonstrating how a centralized system could be used to organize government service requests and provide better visibility into their processing.
+The project demonstrates how a centralized system can be used to organize government service requests and provide citizens with better visibility into the processing of their requests.

 Note: N-GATE is an academic prototype and is not an official Government of Nepal platform.
-The government agencies and services included in the project are used for demonstration purposes.
+The government agencies and services included in the project are used for demonstration purposes only.

-⭐ If you find this project useful or interesting, feel free to explore the repository.
+⭐ Thanks for checking out N-GATE!